megaluck/documentation/docs/introduction/08-Car-registry-tutorial.rst

 The Car Registry app is an example of a sidechain that implements specific custom data and logic.
 The purpose of the application is to manage a simplified service that keeps records of existing cars and their owners.
-It’s simplified as sidechain users will be able to register cars by simply paying a transaction fee, while in a real world scenario, the ability to create a car will be bound by the presentation of a certificate signed by the Department of Motor Vehicles or analogous authority, or some other consensus mechanism that guarantees that the car really exists in the real world and it’s owned by a user with a given public key.
+It’s simplified as sidechain users will be able to register cars by simply paying a transaction fee, while in a real world scenario, the ability to create a car will be bound by the presentation of a certificate signed by the Department of Motor Vehicles or analogous authority, or some other consensus mechanism that guarantees that the car exists in the real world and it’s owned by a user with a given public key.
 Accepting that in our example cars will just show up in sidechain, we want to build an application that can store information that identifies a specific car, such as vehicle identification number, model, production year, color (etc)...
 A car owner should be able to prove their ownership of the cars without disclosing information about their identity.
 We also want users to sell and buy cars,